Rookie LT Braxton Jones gets his shot at Bears OTA

 The first-team line Wednesday consisted of Jones at left tackle, Whitehair at left guard, Lucas Patrick at center, Dakota Dozier at right guard and Borom at right tackle.
 Sam Mustipher, who started all 17 games at center last season, has alternated with Dozier at right guard.
 But that position is a candidate for an outside upgrade.
 And rookie Zachary Thomas, a sixth-round draft pick, can’t be discounted as a contender.

 “That’s your true evaluation when you get pads on,” Eberflus said.
-“I’ve seen guys, man they look great all the way through this part of the year and then the pads come on and they stay on it’s like [practice] No. 4 or 5 in training camp and all of the sudden you see a guy slide.
+“I’ve seen guys, man, they look great all the way through this part of the year, and then the pads come on and they stay on, [and] it’s like [practice] No. 4 or 5 in training camp, and all of the sudden you see a guy slide.